 Other Common Names: Spotted touch-me-not

-Native to: Native east of Rocky Mountains and Canada
+Native to: Native east of the Rocky Mountains in the United States and Canada

 Why Is It a Noxious Weed?